Most people know how to handle a dead battery.

 Fuel Drips Out Of The Tailpipe

-Like gasoline in the vacuum tube, a faulty fuel regulator may be the culprit if fuel drips out of your tailpipe.
+Like gasoline in the vacuum tube, a defective fuel regulator may be the culprit if fuel drips out of your tailpipe.
 The fuel regular has several seals, which can leak when worn or damaged.

 If a fuel leak is present, it means your engine will not get adequate fuel, which will manifest as the engine having reduced performance.